 Selene was soon constrained to the catacombs beneath the Hellfire Club mansion by Margali Szardos and the Shadow Hunters.
 She gained limited mobility, however, from an alliance with Donald Pierce.
 When the X-Men, including Emma Frost and Rachel Summers, arrived during a membership change in the Hellfire Club, Selene plotted to use Rachel to completely free herself.
 She followed Rachel to Hong Kong via a transmat device and saved her from being corrupted by a telepathic agent of Courtney Ross, who was vying to become the next White Queen.
 This was only a prelude to Selene possessing Rachel's mind, but Marvel Girl proved too strong for Selene and expelled her, keeping Selene trapped for a time beneath the Hellfire Club headquarters

 In the events following M-Day, Selene retained her powers.
 She befriended Wither in Mutant Town while in disguise as an old woman and informed him that his unrequited love, Wallflower, was dead.
-When Selene was attacked by the police, she to kill two of the officers and prompted Wither to kill the third who was trying to escape.
+When Selene was attacked by the police, she killed two of the officers and prompted Wither to kill the third who was trying to escape.
 She then revealed herself as an immortal mutant and wished to be romantically linked with him.

 Selene's ancient lover Eliphas returned, calling himself Eli Bard, a rogue member of the Purifiers.
 He had originally intended to sacrifice the Purifiers to Selene but changed his mind upon witnessing Bastion re-program the progeny of Magus.
-He came before Selene at her headquarters in New Orleans with the deceased Apache tribe of her enemy Warpath, that he had resurrected using the Technarch transmode virus.
+He came before Selene at her headquarters in New Orleans with the deceased Apache tribe of her enemy Warpath, that he had resurrected using the Technarch Transmode Virus.
 Selene proclaimed she had no need of them but Bard corrected her; they were not his offering.
 He then presented the infected Caliban, whose powers can track any mutant upon the planet.
 Bard explained that he would use Caliban's powers to locate and re-animate dead mutants across the world, and then he graciously offered her their souls.
-She ordered Bard to resurrect several mutants associated with the X-Men, friend ad foe alike, to invade Utopia with Blink in the lead.
+She ordered Bard to resurrect several mutants associated with the X-Men, friend and foe alike, to invade Utopia with Blink in the lead.
 One of the resurrected mutants was Destiny, of whom Selene asks what her future portends.

 Selene then resurrects the Hellions and Shinobi Shaw to taunt Emma Frost and Sebastian Shaw, respectively, as she felt that they betrayed her during her time with the Hellfire Club.
 She commanded her Inner Circle to slaughter the entire New York branch of the Hellfire Club.
 Afterward, she traveled to Genosha and commanded Bard to resurrect the millions of mutants who died in Cassandra Nova's genocide years before.
-She then dubbed the island 'Necrosha'.
+She then dubbed the island "Necrosha".
 The resurrected mutants then began to rebuild the capital.
-Selene needed only her athame, the ceremonial dagger carved from the bones of her mother, in order to complete the blood ritual she had planned with Eliphas in Rome.
+Selene needed only her Athame, the ceremonial dagger carved from the bones of her mother, in order to complete the blood ritual she had planned with Eliphas in Rome.
 However, in a twist the dagger had been appropriated by Warpath.
 Blaming Bard for his ineptitude, Selene dispatched her Inner Circle to Utopia to retrieve it.

 Athame in hand, she consolidated her re-animated army to contend with X-Force, who was coming to finish the battle, and Selene.
 With X-Force occupied against the attacking dead, Selene summons her Inner Circle to commence the ritual that will at long last transform her into the dark goddess she had long desired to be.

-The ritual succeeded as the resurrected mutants physically disintegrate, their silvery-blue essence coalescing, drawn towards the epicenter of Necrosha, Selene herself.
+The ritual succeeded as the resurrected mutants physically disintegrate, their silvery-blue essence coalescing, drawn towards the epicenter of Necrosha, and Selene herself.
 At the end of the issue, Warpath confirms that she has indeed become a goddess - but she is not invincible, as Warpath was told by his dead bother Thunderbird a way to destroy her.
-With the aid of his team, he impaled the dark goddess with her own athame, ironically fulfilling her destiny to ascend her physical form as she exploded with her accumulated life energy.
+With the aid of his team, he impaled the dark goddess with her own Athame, ironically fulfilling her destiny to ascend her physical form as she exploded with her accumulated life energy.

 Selene is considered both a mutant and a powerful sorceress.
 She possesses a wide range of superhuman abilities, but it has never been clearly defined which are a result of mutation and which are skills derived from magic or other sources.